ekumahost/my-complete-high-school-portal/README.md

 # Installation
 We have tested on PHP7 Apache web server
-1. create your mysql database and import /TOOLS/hisp.sql
+1. create your mysql database and import /TOOLS/hisp.sql(with dummy data), fresh_install.sql for fresh school production
 2. edit /php.files/classes/pdoDB.php for your database configurations
 2. edit /control/includes/configuration.php for your database configurations again and others in the config files 2b. edit /php.files/classes/kas-framework.php for some portal url config..